Nine Media Corporation

-Nine Media Corporation (NMC, formerly known as Solar Television Network, Inc. or STVNI) is a Philippine-based media company.
-Formerly a wholly owned subsidiary of Solar Entertainment Corporation (SEC), a multimedia television and film company owned by Tieng family, it is now solely owned by the ALC Group of Companies through its indirect parent Broadreach Media Holdings, Inc. Its headquarters are located at the ground floor of Worldwide Corporate Center, EDSA corner Shaw Boulevard, Mandaluyong.
+Nine Media Corporation (NMC) (Note: Formerly known as Solar Television Network, Inc. or STVNI) is a Philippine media and content company based in Mandaluyong City, Philippines.
+Formerly a wholly owned subsidiary of Solar Entertainment Corporation (SEC), a multimedia television and film company owned by Tieng family, it is now solely owned by the ALC Group of Companies through its indirect parent Broadreach Media Holdings, Inc.

-NMC owns and operates its sole television property RPTV (joint venture with TV5 Network) and also a 34% controlling share in the Radio Philippines Network (RPN).
+Established in 2010 as a former corporate television arm of Solar Entertainment and served as a content provider for Solar-affiliated networks (RPN, SBN, RJTV, and BEAM TV).
+The company is also the majority shareholder of state-sequestered Radio Philippines Network (RPN), which privatized it's 34% controlling share from the Philippine Government as a part of 2011 RPN/IBC privatization.
+Later in 2014, SEC sold the entire share of the company to the ALC Group of Companies due to revenue losses while investing the network.

+Today, Nine Media currently serves as a blocktimer for RPN's television stations, which airs its free-to-air channel RPTV through a joint venture with TV5 Network.

 History

 TV channel

 Solar Entertainment launched Solar TV in the early 2000s, which was later renamed to Solar USA and then to USA.
 In 2005, USA was split into two channels, Jack TV and Crime/Suspense.

 Solar TV was relaunched on November 29, 2009, on Radio Philippines Network (RPN), then owned by the Philippine Government Communications Group (since 2007, Solar TV had already entered into an airtime lease agreement with RPN).
 Its programming grid primarily included American programs, local sports, and lifestyle content.
 On October 31, 2010, it changed some of its programming content to English and Tagalog.